UW-MLGEO/ESS490-590-Spr21/README.md

 - Module 6: (weeks 9 and 10) Deep Learning in Geo

 # Readings and Webinars
-The [Google Document] https://docs.google.com/document/d/15cVLDCpHP74xQqtFq0CrFtrFln1TjdtWq3vg401KJrY/edit#heading=h.zfcrpxuen89 lists references, links, PDFs to the literature assigned and discussed in class.
+The GoogleDoc https://docs.google.com/document/d/15cVLDCpHP74xQqtFq0CrFtrFln1TjdtWq3vg401KJrY/edit#heading=h.zfcrpxuen89 lists references, links, PDFs to the literature assigned and discussed in class.
 Access limited to participants in the class.